 The Courts in India have constantly been of the view that advertisement of legal services shall lead to the downfall of ethics of the lawyers and would bring down the nobility attached to the profession.
-Such view has been held by the Courts for long, starting from the Madras High Court stating in the year 1967, that advertisements by lawyers shall lead to jealousy amongst their colleagues, which will lead them to compromise with their dignity.
-Further, in India, where a large chunk of the population is illiterate, there are chances that the unscrupulous lawyers may exploit the public.
+Such a view has been held by the Courts for a long, starting from the Madras High Court stating in the year 1967, that advertisements by lawyers shall lead to jealousy amongst their colleagues, which will lead them to compromise with their dignity.
+Further, in India, where a large chunk of the population is illiterate, there are chances that unscrupulous lawyers may exploit the public.

 The Courts have time and again enforced the literal words of the BCI Rules, with utter strictness, leaving no scope for the lawyers and the law firms to advertise their services.
 However, it is pertinent to note that the Courts have also held that the Consumer Redressal Forums have the jurisdiction to deal with cases against the services rendered by the Advocates.
 Section 2(u) of the Competition Act, 2002, defines the term ‘service’ along the lines of the Consumer Protection Act, 1986.
-Hence, it is to be noted that the legal services are increasingly becoming subject to the trade laws.
+Hence, it is to be noted that legal services are increasingly becoming subject to trade laws.
 The dichotomy between the stances of the Indian courts is clearly established.

-It is also pertinent to note the fact that some lawyers and the influential law firms, manage to advertise their legal services.
+It is also pertinent to note the fact that some lawyers and influential law firms, manage to advertise their legal services.
 One such example is the issue of circular letters or election manifestos by an advocate with his name, profession, and address provided as a means of indirect advertisement, despite it being illicit.
 The law firms having enough financial resources sponsor moot court competitions focusing on a particular field of law, highlight the cases that they handle by means of research articles, and make use of the social media platforms.

 Constitutional Aspect against the Prohibition